 But it’s unfair to cast comfort foods, in whatever form you crave, as the issue.
 Eating is non-negotiable, and so are your basic human needs.

-If you’re new to Intuitive Eating and want to learn more, check out the other posts in the ongoing FAQ series:
+If you’re new to Intuitive Eating and want to learn more, check out these other posts: